phoenixframework/phoenix/guides/ecto.md

 Phoenix applications are configured to use PostgreSQL by default, but what if we want to use MySQL instead?
 In this guide, we'll walk through changing that default whether we are about to create a new application, or whether we have an existing one configured for PostgreSQL.

 If we are about to create a new application, configuring our application to use MySQL is easy.
-We can simply pass the `--database mysql` flag to `phx.new` and everything will be configured correctly.
+We can simply pass the `--database mysql` flag to `mix phx.new` and everything will be configured correctly.

 ```console
 $ mix phx.new hello_phoenix --database mysql